orhanobut/hawk/README.md

 Secure, simple key-value storage for android

 #### Important Note
 This version has no backward compatibility with Hawk 1+ versions.
-If you still want to use old versions, check here.
+If you still want to use old versions, [check here](https://github.com/orhanobut/hawk/tree/hawk1)

 ### Initialize
 ```java